-If you own land with others, such as your partner, you are a joint owner of land.
+If you own land with others, you are a joint owner of land.
 Each unique combination of owners is considered a different joint ownership.

 As a joint owner, it is important to understand that: